fgjertsen/engmath_toolbox/Talbot_inversion/README.md

 ### Disclaimer
 Software "as is".
 No warranty.
-I did not invent these methods.
-I only made my own C-implementation of the methods.
+I did not invent these methods, but the code is "made from scratch".